gramaziokohler/compas_xr/README.md

 ## Credits

-`compas_xr` is currently developed by Gramazio Kohler Research at ETH Zurich and Princeton University.
+`compas_xr` is currently developed by ETH Zurich (Gramazio Kohler Research) and Princeton University.
 See the [list of authors](https://github.com/gramaziokohler/compas_xr/blob/main/AUTHORS.md) for a complete overview.